 He penned beautiful, short, jewel like poetry that could be incredibly depressing.
-His poetry went beyond cynical to about being doomed.
-His poetry books like A Shropshire Lad were extremely popular among British soldiers sent to die in the trenches of World War I.
+His characters weren’t just acting cynically; most were actually doomed.
+His poetry in A Shropshire Lad was extremely popular among British soldiers sent to die in the trenches of World War I.

-Illustrated copies abound for little money.
-My book had illustrations as melancholy as the writing.
+Illustrated, used copies abound for little money.
+Try abe.com.
+My book has illustrations as melancholy as the writing.

 The Laws of God, The Laws of Man

 The laws of God, the laws of man,

 He may keep that will and can;

 Not I: let God and man decree

 And if my ways are not as theirs

 Yet when did I make laws for them?